alialiusefi/gazzette.github.io/_posts/2025-01-10-Implementing-prefix-tree.md

     return Optional.empty();
 }
 ```
 Despite the name of the function named as `search`, it only returns the last node of the word.
-The way its implemented above is O(le(word)) operation. and that is okay.
-This is a function that will be used in other operations such as prefixSearch(...).
+The way its implemented above is` O(len(word))` operation. and that is okay.
+This is a function that will be used in other operations such as `prefixSearch`.
 For exact search,it can be optimized.

 ### 3. contains(word)